celxl/cache-helper/README.md

 Minimalistic cache tool to help with caching in nodejs applications.

 ## Dependencies
- - node-cache: in memory cache library
+ - node-cache: for memory cache support
+ - redis: for redis cache support
  - typescript

 ## Why caching?